 If You Choose to Copy Application Data

-Information such as coursework, official test scores, attached transcripts, etc. can be copied into the new application.
+Information such as coursework, attached transcripts, etc. can be copied into the new application.
 Evaluations, essays, payments, and program-specific information cannot be copied into the new application.

 - Select the information you want to carry over.
 Unselected items will not carry over and cannot be recovered, so ensure your selections are complete before clicking Save and Continue.